OlliMeeco/meecodocs/guides/credentials/credential-schema.md

 **Request**

 * Name – name of the credential schema
-* JSON Schema - json-file with the Credential Schema created based on the requiremenes
+* JSON Schema - JSON schema file
-* List of organisations - consists of organisations where this credential schema can be used. optional parametr, can be completed later
+* List of organisations - organisations where this credential schema can be used (optional)

 **Responses**

 The credential schema object that is created.
+Upon creation, version `1.0` is assigned.

-## View Credential Schemas
+## Read Credential Schemas

 Retrieve a list of credential schemas.